vijays09/Kuberntes/README.md

 # 1.Lay down a plan for CI/CD.
 As there will be tests pertaining to each microservice, how do you plan to run them in tandem in the deployment pipeline.
         We will set up a CI/CD pipeline using Jenkins for microservices running in Kubernetes on AWS EKS.
         In a typical microservices-based architecture, each microservice can be developed in a different programming language or framework.
 All the build instructions for a particular microservice stay in Dockerfile placed at the root of each repository.
         Jenkins pipeline having the following stages.
-                Source
+        1. Source
-                Build and Test
+        2. Build and Test
-                Artifact
+        3. Artifact
-                Deploy
+        4. Deploy
-                Notify
+        5. Notify

         Creating a multibranch Pipeline
-            It wil take a clone of the git repository then there MVN/Gradle build command will and it iwll build the source code and exicute the test cases Once the above step is successthen i will start to build the docker image for our source code and push that image to a specific container registery(docker hub, ecr acr etc.) then we will run the sonar scaner for our source code to check  the code civerage and if the code coverge it grater then our crateria then i will move to next step else mark the job as failed
+        1. It wil take a clone of the git repository
+        2. There MVN/Gradle build command will and it iwll build the source code and exicute the test cases
+        3. Once the above step is successthen i will start to build the docker image for our source code and push that image to a specific container registery(docker hub, ecr acr etc.)
+        4. Then we will run the sonar scaner for our source code to check  the code civerage and if the code coverge it grater then our crateria then i will move to next step else mark the job as failed
-            now the next step is exiting in that jenkins will deploy the docker image on kuberntes cluster by using deployment files that is present in git repo.
+        5. Now the next step is exiting in that jenkins will deploy the docker image on kuberntes cluster by using deployment files that is present in git repo.

 # 2.Prepare a deployment strategy that can be adapted for Staging, UAT and Production.
 Note that staging setup needs to be less in terms of operating cost.